WET & WILD – Plein Air to Studio! Demos and Instruction in Watercolor

 Julie Gilbert Pollard

-She has given instruction in watercolor and oil since 1985 in numerous venues such as La Romita School of Art in Umbria, Italy; Cheap Joe’s Art Workshops in North Carolina; Saanich Peninsula Arts and Crafts Society in Sidney, B.C., Canada, Vale do Lobo in Portugal; Sedona Arts Center School of Art and Scottsdale Artists’ School in Arizona.
+She has given instruction in watercolor and oil since 1985 in numerous venues such as La Romita School of Art in Umbria, Italy; Cheap Joe’s Art Workshops in North Carolina; Beach Art Group in Panama City Beach, Florida, Saanich Peninsula Arts and Crafts Society in Sidney, B.C., Canada and Vale do Lobo in Portugal.
+Current (2018) venues include, among others, Scottsdale Artists’ School, Shemer Arts Center and Sedona Arts Center in Arizona; and Sierra Watercolor Society in Reno, NV.

-I use a travel palette and tube paints.
-Note: For plein air I use M. Graham paint – it’s made with honey and re-constitutes with water better than other brands – making it great for travel.
-I squeeze out sizable amounts into my travel palette and allow them to dry so that they don’t leak out during travel.
-This is plenty, so I don’t need to bring the tubes.
-(This is a slightly different color palette from my studio colors and brands.)
-Another option is full- or half-pan watercolors – often sold in a travel kit palette with pre-selected colors, but you can buy individual pans as well.
-I plan on using the following colors:
+I prefer a travel palette with tube paints.
+For plein air I like M. Graham with a few Sennelier and one Daniel Smith.
+M. Graham and Sennelier, both made with honey, they re-activate with water better than other brands I’ve tried.
+I squeeze out sizable amounts into my travel palette and allow them to solidify so they don’t leak out during travel.
+For a 3-day event, I don’t need to bring the tubes.
+For a 5-day workshop I bring the tubes, just to be safe.
+This is a slightly different color/brand palette from my studio colors/brands but there is crossover.
+Another option: full- or half-pan watercolors – often sold in a travel kit palette with pre-selected colors, but you can buy individual pans as well.
+Though it’s NOT necessary for you to have same brands or colors, I like the following limited palette:

 Hansa or Azo Yellow